-Emissions for the key air quality pollutants (NO_x , PM{10} , $PM{2.5}$, SO_2 , NMVOC, Benzene, 1,3-butadiene, and CO) are calculated using speed related emission factors multiplied by vehicle flows on the road network.
-For other pollutants such as CO_2 and heavy metals, fuel consumption is used as a proxy for the distribution of emissions.
+Emissions for the key air quality pollutants (NOx, PM10, PM2.5, SO2, NMVOC, Benzene, 1,3-butadiene, and CO) are calculated using speed related emission factors multiplied by vehicle flows on the road network.
+For other pollutants such as CO2 and heavy metals, fuel consumption is used as a proxy for the distribution of emissions.
+The document Changes made in the 2008 NAEI Road Transport Inventory describes the changes made to the information and method used to calculate the 2008 time series in fuel consumption and emissions by road transport.

-The fuel consumption maps are calculated from the speed related fuel consumption factors multiplied by vehicle flows.
+The emission maps are calculated from the speed related emission factors multiplied by vehicle flows.
 The method for calculating these maps is described in the next section.